HELL AND HOPE

 This inquiry delves into the boundaries that define us, the lingering remnants of memory, and the echoes of loss and trauma.
 I examine the silent histories and the ways in which personal narratives are either immortalized or forgotten through acts of commemoration.
 The phenomenon of memories that fade yet persist within individual and collective consciousness, and the recurrent failure to draw lessons from them in shaping a more hopeful future, motivates a deeper engagement with these themes.

-My research is influenced by Aleida Assmann and her scientific work on European memory culture, Yad Vashem research center for holocaust studies, author Hannah Arendt about the banality of evil, artist Natalia Romik including her collaborating team around the theme of the Shoa and the time before, author Jan Phillipp Reemtsma and his book « Why memorials? » and many more.
+My research is influenced by Aleida Assmann and her scientific work on European memory culture, Yad Vashem Research Center for Holocaust Studies, author Hannah Arendt about the banality of evil, artist Natalia Romik including her collaborating team around the theme of the Shoa and the time before, author Jan Phillipp Reemtsma and his book « Why memorials? » and many more.

-It primarily revolves around the narrative and how stories are told, both in the past and today.
-This is particularly interesting in comparison of commemorating wars on the one hand and genocides on the other, and most important if launched by government or private initiatives.
 The topic immediately raises many questions about authorship, winner or looser, the time it takes for stories to emerge, and the challenges of finally telling them—especially when dealing with deep traumas.
-Concerning genocides, it also highlights the dangers posed by historical revisionists, as we see today with those who attempt to minimize the Shoah by comparing it to other horrific atrocities within the colonialization narrative—often with a predominantly antisemitic agenda (Note: historians dispute 2.0).
+Concerning genocides, it also highlights the dangers posed by historical revisionists, as we see today with those who attempt to minimize the Shoah by comparing it to other horrific atrocities within the colonialization narrative—often with a predominantly antisemitic agenda and publicly labeled as historians dispute 2.0.

-The moment we move to high numbers, in war or genocide we start to see other challenges in a collective memory.
+The moment we shift to large-scale loss of life, in war or genocide we start to see other challenges in a collective memory.
 Are the narratives too numerous or too scarce, and who claims ownership over them?
 Can we extricate these stories from the deep-seated pain of loss and trauma that runs through family lines?
+The enormity of losses and their ripple effects through generations is a profound topic of exploration, offering insights into the human condition and our collective history.

+I might as well come up with a fourth third series, which will deal with courage.
 The brave as well as the traumatized should be heard.

 At this juncture, I seek to pose inquiries, provide fewer responses, yet nonetheless adopt a personal artistic stance and position and trying to unravel the complex web of human experience interlaced with memory, loss, and the perpetual pursuit of peace.
 To intellectually and artistically interact with these topics could be a tiny contribution to establish a constructive dialogue.
 This is motivation enough to keep trying, again and again.